-EV-mediated communication in the tumor microenvironment Tumors are complex structures in which distinct cell types engage in intricate communication networks.
-The interactions between tumor and non-malignant stromal cells at the primary tumor as well as at distant metastatic sites have a crucial role in cancer progression.
+EVs in tumor inflammation and metastasis Tumors are complex structures in which distinct cell types engage in intricate communication networks.
+The interactions between tumor and non-malignant cells at the primary tumor as well as at distant metastatic sites have a crucial role in cancer progression.
 We discovered that bone cancer cells release high amounts of extracellular vesicles (EVs) that “educate” mesenchymal stem cells (MSC) to favor cancer growth and metastasis formation.
 This effect was due to a dramatic change in the inflammatory cytokine expression profile of the mesenchymal cells and could be revoked using specific anti-inflammatory drugs.

 Using in vivo cancer models and next generation techniques, we are facing the new exciting challenge to: 1) Comprehensively study the immunomodulatory properties of tumor-educated stromal cells 2) Evaluate whether specific combinations of immunomodulatory drugs can block the pro-metastatic actions of cancer EVs 3) Identify circulating biomarkers for treatment response prediction in cancer patient plasma, with a particular focus on circulating EV-associated growth factors and non-coding RNAs.